Want More Videos? Subscribe! →

 Will the For the People Act end corruption?

 The For the People Act is the most comprehensive anti-corruption law since Watergate — but it still lacks some of the crucial policies we need to truly unrig our political system.
-Here’s how the For the People Act compares to our model legislation, the American Anti-Corruption Act.
+Here’s how the For the People Act compares to our policy platform.

-The American Anti-Corruption Act (AACA) was designed in 2012 by leading experts from across the political spectrum.
-Like the For the People Act, the AACA would end partisan gerrymandering, strengthen vote by mail, enact Automatic Voter Registration, change how elections are funded, and bring transparency, accountability, and ethics to our political system.
+Our policy platform was designed by leading experts from across the political spectrum.
+Like the For the People Act, we want to end partisan gerrymandering, strengthen vote by mail, enact Automatic Voter Registration, change how elections are funded, and bring transparency, accountability, and ethics to our political system.
 But that’s not all.

-While the For the People Act would bring important reforms to our elections systems, the AACA goes further.
+While the For the People Act would bring important reforms to our elections systems, we want to go further.

 Thank you for joining The Movement!